eagle-io/docs/source/topics/nodes/workspace/index.rst

 Type
     **Local KML** allows you to upload a file from your computer.

     **Remote KML** should be used when the file is located on a publically accessible web server.
+Remote KML files will be automatically reloaded every 5 minutes.

 Select file / File URL
     Select a file to upload or enter the full HTTP(S) URL to the file.